 It’s hard to miss all of those fruit juice stalls on the Jemaa El Fna square.
 Orange, lemon, ginger, pomegranate, avocado, watermelon, strawberry and many other seasonal fruits make variety of juice options.
 It’s a great and super healthy refreshment, especially during the super hot days.
 However the orange juice is a must try and it costs only 4-5 dirhams (50 euro cents).

 Relax at Le Salama Bar

-Le Salama bar is a nice western bar, pretty close to Jemaa El Fna square is Salama bar.
+Le Salama bar is a nice western bar, pretty close to Jemaa El Fna square.
 It’s a nice spot to drink some coffee, juices and even some alcoholic beverages (which is not easy to find in Marrakesh).
-They may seem quite expensive but they have a happy hour “2 for 1” that instead of an hour lasts during pretty much the whole day.
+They may seem quite expensive but they have a happy hour “2 for 1” that instead of an hour lasts pretty much the whole day.
 It’s beautifully decorated and the view from the top floor is quite amazing.

 Do some shopping in the Souk Semmarine and Rahba Lakdima Square

 You’ll surely bump into many souvenir stalls along your way, but the best place to shop for the Moroccan products are the souks.
 The best souk, so called Souk Semmarine can be found on the North-East end of the Jemaa El Fna square and it goes all the way to the Rahba Lakdima Square.

 Anything from spices, clothes, jewelry, rugs and artworks can be found there.
 Make sure to shop for an argan oil and its beauty products as it is one of the best Moroccan products.
 Keep in mind that you MUST bargain, otherwise you’ll end up overpaying the stuff.